Skip to main content

 • If you are interested in changing to a Selective major you will want to review the screening courses beforehand.

-• Be sure to have 1-2 back up classes.
+• Be sure to have 1-2 back up classes that have open seats.

-• You must be enrolled in a minimum of 12 units to be a full-time student.
+• You must be enrolled in a minimum of 12 units to be a full-time student, wait-list classes do not count.

 • Most classes at UC San Diego are 4.0 quarter units.